 Where to stay in Port Alberni

-Search for more accommodation ideas using Booking.Com and any commissions earned will go back to us to help keep this website running.
+Search for more accommodation ideas using Booking.Com.
+Any commissions earned will be returned to us to help keep this website running.

-Camp at nearby Sproat Lake or Cameron Lake Provincial Parks.
+Camp at nearby Sproat Lake or Little Qualicum Falls.

 Getting to Port Alberni, BC